gordonmzhu/cheatsheet-js/README.md

 callAndBindToGordon(logThis); // {name: 'Gordon'}

-// (Case 4) In a twist, we give `callAndBindToGordon` a function that's already been bound. var boundOnce = logThis.bind({name: 'The first time is forever'});
+// In a twist, we give `callAndBindToGordon` a function that's already been bound. var boundOnce = logThis.bind({name: 'The first time is forever'});
 callAndBindToGordon(boundOnce); // {name: 'The first time is forever'}
 ```